vtphan/Code4Brownies/README.md

 - Teacher can administer polls.
 - Students can check in.
 Attendance can be done quickly.

-Code4Brownies is designed to support several pedagogical strategies and approaches such as scaffolding, guided instruction, differentiated instruction, early-and-often assessment, and early intervention.
+Code4Brownies is designed to support several pedagogical strategies and practices such as scaffolding, guided instruction, differentiated instruction, early-and-often assessment, and early intervention.

 ## Architectural diagram